 Office Director Angela Nichols runs the Gay Lesbian Bisexual Transgender Services at UMD.
 The services that she helps students with, along with the information and resources available through the office, are endless.
 Nichols’ email is listed under almost every page of the office’s website as a reminder that she is there to help any student with any need.
 She is also the person who meets directly with any student who seeks LGBT advising.

-18. University of Minnesota – Twin Cities in Minneapolis, Minn.
+18. University of Minnesota – Twin Cities in Minneapolis, Minnesota

 College Pride ranked UMN at the very top of their list for Gay-Friendly Colleges and Universities.
 On their breakdown of “Inclusion Factors,” they rated UMN five out of five stars for every factor, like LGBT policy inclusion, academic life, campus safety, student life, etc. Most other schools on this list received a four-and-a-half out of five stars on at least one of these individual factors.

 UMN really does take the extra step to make LGBT students feel welcome and comfortable.
-To improve the campus climate, the Gay, Lesbian, Bisexual, Transgender, Ally Programs Office offers academic trainings, through which they’ve trained thousands of students on GLBTA identities.
+To improve the campus climate, the Office for Equity and Diversity offers academic trainings, through which they’ve trained thousands of students on GLBTA identities.
 The Office has partnerships with other departments like American Stuides, Biology, Psychology, Social Work and Gender, Women, & Sexuality Studies.
 The office has also trained the UMN police officers and security personnel.